COVID-19 Protocols & FAQs

 What will campus life be like?

 What would happen if we cannot travel to Israel at the end of August due to border restrictions?
 We are working with the Israeli government and other agencies to ensure that our students will be able to secure student visas.
-Today, there is reason to believe that by the end of August, we will be able to welcome our students to campus.
+Today, there is reason to believe that by the beginning of September, we will be able to welcome our students to campus.
 However, if there is a need to change our departure and arrival dates, we will communicate with you immediately.

 Will there be changes to the program while the students are in Israel?